The complete blueprint? Nah, there’s only one way to sell on webinars. Wasps.

 Ready to host your own live webinar?

 Class is over.
 It’s time to start taking action.
-Start by downloading our free Webinar Workbook.
+Start by downloading our free Webinar Checklist.
 This checklist will help you plan and prepare a successful live webinar.

 Then, follow the instructions.
 Set up your registration and thank you page, create your presentation, start promoting your webinar, and make some sales.
 And don’t forget to come back here and let us know how it went in the comments below!